luxonis/depthai-python/docs/source/includes/depth-filters.rst

     .. tab:: Speckle

         **Speckle Filter** is used to reduce the speckle noise.
-Compared to median filter, it's not applied through the whole depth map, it only reduces noise.
+Speckle noise is a region with huge variance between neighboring depth pixels, and speckle filter tries to filter this region.

         .. doxygenstruct:: dai::RawStereoDepthConfig::PostProcessing::SpeckleFilter
             :project: depthai-core